paullatzelsperger/DataSpaceConnector/extensions/iam/distributed-identity/registration-service/doc/verification.md

 the `RegistrationService` and its host URL are public knowledge, e.g. through configuration values.
 If Web-DIDs are used, one can be inferred from the other.

-In order for this flow to work, the RegistrationService need not provide an `IdentityHub`, and its DID need not contain an `IdentityHubUrl`.
+In order for this flow to work, the RegistrationService does not have to provide an `IdentityHub`, and its DID does not have to contain an `IdentityHubUrl`, the public key is sufficient.

 ## Verification Flow